 In the heat of the summer, it’s easy to assume that bigger is better when it comes to air conditioning (AC) systems.
-Obviously, if you have an air conditioner that’s too small in your North Las Vegas home, you will not be able to keep your temperatures consistently low even if the unit is running constantly.
+Obviously, if you have an air conditioner that’s too small in your Southern Nevada home, you will not be able to keep your temperatures consistently low even if the unit is running constantly.
+It’s important to know how to properly size an AC System to fit your home’s needs.

 However, if your air conditioner is too large for your home, it will quickly cool down the space and shut off.
 Once the temperature rises, it will kick back on again.
 This constant on and off cycling, referred to as short cycling, uses a great deal of energy and wears down your air conditioning system more quickly.